 “She doing alright?”
 Roderigo asked.

-There was a strange hint of dishonesty in his voice, but Ash knew Roderigo could sometimes seem insincere despite his intentions, and he brushed it off without effort.
+There was a strange hint of dishonesty in his voice, but Ash knew Roderigo could sometimes seem insincere due to his affect, and he brushed it off.
 “She's fine,” he said.
 “Obnoxious, unruly, but fine, at least for her.”

 “And how's Sabbath?” he asked, his voice losing the air of insincerity.